deeheber/text-to-speech-converter/README.md

 4. `npm start`

 ### Known Limitations For Larger Requests
 - Lambda has [limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) for the `/tmp` directory storage.
+It's possible to [mount EFS to Lambda](https://docs.aws.amazon.com/lambda/latest/dg/services-efs.html), but that seems a bit over complicated and more $$$ than I'd like to spend a pet project.
 - Pagination is not in place for `ListFiles`, but you probably don't want to scan a very very large dynamoDB table and return all the results anyway bc it can get very $$$.

 ### Outstanding TODO Items / Open Bugs